Holistic Travel

 We know that going off The Banana Pancake Trail is daunting.
 It takes effort.
 It takes time to wait for the right moments.
 It takes money to get where fewer go.
 It takes grit to navigate discomfort when roads close or plans change.
 That’s why we design experiences that strike a balance.

 Jin (our co-founder) is a backpacker at heart.
-Every location we offer has been visited firsthand—often multiple times—because to more trust we earn from the guides, the more secrets we learn about the "undiscovered”.
+Every location we offer has been visited firsthand—often multiple times—because the more trust we earn from the guides, the more secrets we learn about the "undiscovered”.
 Most of our trips weren’t recommended by Instagram, but by the local and international friends who are deep within all the communities they live in.
 We connect with and listen to seasoned guides, fisherman, and drivers who share our values and thirst for adventure.

 Nature heals